hmc-cs111-fall2014/what-is-a-DSL/context-free.md

 I think that the Context Free program I wrote is interesting because it incorporates many key features of Context Free: repetition, recursion, color, and random rule selection.
-Furthermore, he changing colors of the overlapping swirls help illustrate the order in which the swirls were drawn (as the lighter-colored parts are on top of the darker-colored parts).
+Furthermore, the changing colors of the overlapping swirls help illustrate the order in which the swirls were drawn (as the lighter-colored parts are on top of the darker-colored parts).
 Finally, though it's certainly subjective, I think that the end result looks reasonably cool.